rhcad/vgandroid-demo/README.md

 - Do not want to write C++ code?
 Please reference to [android/test/src/vgtest/testview/shape](android/test/src/vgtest/testview/shape) package to write your own shapes and commands.

-- You can use [thirdparty/newproj.py](thirdparty/newproj.py) to create library project (Recommended as GIT submodule) containing your own shapes and commands.
+- You can use thirdparty/newproj.sh to create library project (Recommended as GIT submodule) containing your own shapes and commands.
 So the TouchVG and TouchVGCore libraries does not require changes.

-  - Enter `thirdparty` directory and type `python newproj.py YourCmds`.
+  - Enter `thirdparty` directory and type `./newproj.sh YourCmds`.

   - Need to install python to run the script.